Useful Notes: The Laws and Customs of War

 "The (Third) Geneva Convention, Geneva Convention Relative to the Treatment of Prisoners of War (of 12 August 1949), Article 4.A(2), defines a Lawful Combatant as "(a) that of being commanded by a person responsible for his subordinates; (b) that of having fixed distinctive insignia recognizable at a distance; (c) that of carrying arms openly; and (d) that of conducting their operations in accordance with the laws and customs of war."It is untrue that all is fair in love and war.
 Especially in war.
 There are a considerable number of treaties governing the conduct of war.
 War Is Hell, but now even this hell is developing a lot of standards.
 In fact, this is considerably Older Than Feudalism, as even nonliterate, stone-age peoples have usually had customs and taboos strictly limiting what may be done in war, and Hugo Grotius' classic On the Laws of War and Peace (1625) cites back to ancient Greek and Roman sources for many of its rules.
 Thus, war has usually been governed by some sort of law or custom throughout history, but they differ in various times and places.
 As noted below, the Geneva Conventions recognize the right of a POW to attempt to escape.
 During the Napoleonic Wars, as an example, if a captured officer swore an oath to his captors that he would return home and no longer participate in the war until its resolution, he was honour-bound to keep his word.
 Many imperialist victories throughout history can be attributed to two different sets of customs regarding war coming to a head.
 Note that this article is written primarily from an American perspective - while the international laws of war are just that, several parts of the article reference policies implemented in the USA, but not necessarily elsewhere. jacked dum-dums have a disturbing tendency to leave the jacket in the barrel of the gun, nevermind the fact that they don't expand that reliably) dum-dums are usually used to show how bad someone is.
 Or that setting pre-dates the invention of hollow points.
 Named after an arms factory in India, by the way.
 In 1899, the Hague Convention stipulated that bullets must not be designed to expand or flatten within the body, causing grievous harm.
 This has been a contentious point, as modern rifle calibers often yaw or tumble within tissue due to their velocity and shape, and this behavior has been encouraged with both 5.56x45mm NATO and 5.45x39 rounds by selectively weakening the full metal jacket in certain portions or the addition of an air pocket.
 Although the example points out the dum dum rounds as the specific example, the laws of war generally state that the use of altered projectiles is not permitted, including the use of glass projectiles.

 HollowpointsThese bullets, which expand in a person's body, are prohibited in formal warfare, but allowed in domestic law enforcement and actually required in some jurisdictions for hunting.
 Their downsides are that they have poor performance against armor and barriers as well as sometimes not expanding correctly.
 In addition, automatic or semi-automatic weapons capable of reliably feeding hollowpoints are a relatively recent invention.
 Their upsides is their relatively low chance of over-penetration (and hitting something behind your target) and of course increased stopping effectiveness.
 Match grade ammunition (such as Sierra Match-King) often contains a thin hollow nose for ballistics reasons, but since its wound profile is not noticeably different from a normal FMJ wound, the U.S. military has authorized its use.
 The reason behind the ban on both Hollowpoints and Dum-Dums is the idea that military weapons should serve a military purpose, and no more.
 That is, follow the idea of Least Suffering - a weapon should cause the minimum amount of damage to incapacitate a person, and no more, or kill someone quickly, rather than maim.
 Intentionally maiming an opponent serves no moral purpose that a "normal" wound wouldn't, and therefore is excessive, and banned.
+In reality, killing more quickly is the entire purpose of hollowpoints, and causing somebody to bleed to death from a bullet wound that's not immediately fatal (something far more likely with FMJ than with HP) inflicts more suffering, but the ill-conceived restriction remains in place regardless.
+The U.S. military has consistently honored the ban on expanding ammunition despite having no legal obligation to do so, since it specifically ratified all sections of the Hague Convention except the one covering expanding bullets.

 Tear GasTechnically not illegal, but strongly discouraged for fear of reprisal with deadly chemical weapons.
 Oddly enough, use of tear gas is banned in normal warfare but legal for use by civilian law enforcement.
 It's also legal to tear gas your own troops as part of their training.
 Citing how common Urban Warfare is in the modern War on Terror, many U.S. service-members have begun to criticize the arbitrary ban on tear gas, as it would actually save lives lost on both sides in deadly house-to-house fighting by forcing the occupants out into the open where they can be sorted out non-lethally.